-- 1. Require all or designated public officials to declare their assets at the time of the assumption of office, during and after the term of office in the public service - 2.
-To create an internal committee or similar body mandated to establish a code of conduct and to monitor its implementation and sensitize and train public officials on matters of ethics - 3.
+- 1. Require all or designated public officials to declare their assets at the time of the assumption of office, during and after the term of office in the public service - To create an internal committee or similar body mandated to establish a code of conduct and to monitor its implementation and sensitize and train public officials on matters of ethics - 3.
 Ensure transparency, equity and efficiency in the public management of tendering and hiring in the public service.

 The convention then addresses specific corruption issues that are endemic to the continent.
-These include the funding of political parties by proscribing the use of funds acquired through illegal and corrupt practices to finance political parties and by incorporating the principle of transparency into funding political parties (article 10); private sector corruption by calling upon states to adopt measures to prevent and combat acts of corruption by agents of the private sector including the payment of bribes to win tenders (article 11); and ensuring that civil society and the media participate in the fight against corruption and hold governments to the highest levels of transparency and accountability in the management of public affairs (article 12).
+These include the funding of political parties by proscribing the use of funds acquired through illegal and corrupt practices to finance political parties and by incorporating the principle of transparency into funding political parties (article 10); private sector corruption by calling upon including the payment of bribes to win tenders (article 11); and ensuring that civil society and the media participate in the fight against corruption and hold governments to the highest levels of transparency and accountability in the management of public affairs (article 12).